-Though not as common as a worn out chain, your chainrings and cassette will also eventually wear out and can cause some troublesome shifting shifting such as, chain suck, chain skipping, and slow shifting.
-Replacing your chainrings or cassette can be tricky and often requires a derailleur adjustment, which is included.
+Though not as common as a worn out chain, your chainrings and cassette will also eventually wear out and can cause some troublesome shifting such as, chain suck, chain skipping, and slow shifting.
+Replacing your chainrings or cassette often requires a derailleur adjustment, which is included.

 Dérailleur and Brake Adjustments

-With loads of screws, adjustments, and cables, your brakes and derailleurs can be complicated!
+With loads of screws, adjustments, and cables, your brakes and derailleurs can be complicated.
 If not adjusted properly and accurately, you bike will not be running in top form.
-We have years of experience and training and can ensure that you love is in top form.
-If it’s raceday or just a quick ride, don’ t let a mis-adjusted brake or dérailleur slow you down!
+We have years of experience and training and can ensure that your bike is in top form.
+If it’s race day or just a quick ride, don’ t let a mis-adjusted brake or dérailleur slow you down!

 Headset or Fork Installation

 Got a worn out headset?
-It is time to upgrade your fork or headset?
+Is it time to upgrade your fork or headset?
 With several special tools required for this service, this one is best left to the professionals.

 Aerobar or Handlebar Installation

 Making an upgrade or replacing your aerobars or handlebar?
-A proper bar installation includes removing the existing bars, shifters, and bar tape and installing the new bars, shifters, and replacing the bar tape if possible.
+A proper bar installation includes removing the existing bars, shifters, and bar tape and installing the new bars, shifters, and replacing the bar tape.
 New cables and housings can be added if necessary.